seffradev/ehd500/docs/paper/thesis.typ

 transferred over the network.
 This leads into discussing potential future work.

+== Future work

 To remain in line with thorough software engineering practices
 @sommerville-software-engineering, additional prototyping for the aforementioned features may be conducted.
 Additionally, experiments of the functionality in different programming languages can provide insight on what languages are most optimal for the problem at hand.

-The prototype in this report was implemented in C++ first because that is one of the primary languages used at Leissner and second because it could integrate with the PC/SC and Osmocom libraries.
+The prototypes in this report were implemented in C++ first because that is one of the primary languages used at Leissner and second because it could integrate with the PC/SC and Osmocom libraries.
 Experiments in other languages should take library availability in